 A managed form can be configured to display a map control to either display an existing location as a pin on a map or to provide the ability for the user to specify a location.
 See Add Geolocation.

 The form's map control requires additional configuration to tell it what the IDs of the various location fields are, to assign values to them or retrieve values from them.
-The Entity Form record has a configuration section that defines these field mappings that you must specify.
+The basic form record has a configuration section that defines these field mappings that you must specify.
 The field names will vary depending on the schema you have created.

-- The address field in a read-only entity form is replaced with the map when geolocation is enabled.
+- The address field in a read-only basic form is replaced with the map when geolocation is enabled.

 - The Geolocation section is not visible in the German Sovereign Cloud environment.
 If a user has enabled geolocation by using a different form, it will not be displayed during rendering on portal.